 An internal review highlighted the need for an end-to-end portfolio management solution that would provide portfolio exposure, risk management, order management and execution capabilities across the multiple investment functions.

-The client engaged Shoreline to run the selection process which involved the identification of the key functional requirements, conduct a market scan to identify and shortlist potential solutions, run the solution selection process and recommend a preferred and alternate vendor solution
+The client engaged Shoreline to run the selection process which involved the identification of the key functional requirements, conduct a market scan to identify and shortlist potential solutions, run the solution selection process and recommend a preferred and alternate vendor solution.

 To meet the client’s needs Shoreline took advantage of its industry expertise across the investment and wealth management markets, together with its front office investment experience, to conduct a detailed selection process.

 This approach identified key business requirements and recommended a solution that met those requirements.
-A key component of the process was to model the Total Cost of Ownership (TCO) of each vendor solution providing insights into the various one-time and ongoing vendor costs
+A key component of the process was to model the Total Cost of Ownership (TCO) of each vendor solution providing insights into the various one-time and ongoing vendor costs.

 - Requirement Collection and Define Assessment Criteria: Shoreline conducted workshops with key stakeholders to gather detailed requirements and agree the assessment criteria

 - Long to Short List: Shoreline conducted a market scan to identify the long list of potential vendors.
 Based on the defined assessment criteria, we shortlisted four vendors for the Request for Proposal (RFP) process.
-For the vendor shortlisting, Shoreline existing knowledge base of the solutions, desk-based research and our network of clients using the various solutions was leveraged.
+For the vendor shortlisting, Shoreline’s existing knowledge base of the solutions, desk-based research and our network of clients using the various solutions was leveraged.
 Shoreline also relied on vendor workshops to ensure specific and current information was collected for the assessment

 - RFP Assessment: Shoreline prepared and issued vendor selection RFPs to the shortlisted vendors.
 We briefed the shortlisted vendors to provide context and explained the RFP and associated process.
 Based on vendor workshops and demos, the RFP responses were scored by Shoreline.
 This process also included the development of a TCO model for each of the shortlisted vendor solutions breaking down the implementation and ongoing costs

-- Select Preferred: Shoreline facilitated workshops with the client stakeholders review key issues, vendor demos, qualitative vendor assessment and final RFP scores; each to be used as an input for preparing the recommendation report.
+- Select Preferred: Shoreline facilitated workshops with the client stakeholders to review key issues, vendor demos, qualitative vendor assessment and final RFP scores; each to be used as an input for preparing the recommendation report.
 It was at this stage that Shoreline conducted detailed reference checks.
 Shoreline prepared the recommendation report (consisting of both quantitative and qualitative evaluation summaries) and presented a preferred and an alternate solution to senior management

 - Further Due Diligence: Shoreline conducted further due diligence to verify the key terms and commercials with preferred vendor as well as the alternate vendor; which were used as an input during the contract negotiation phase